 Yet our human predicament on this planet today is so dire that objective, scientific touchstones are needed to guide our personal and collective journey forward.
 Living systems theory can guide us in knowing, in an objective and practical sense, how to love life.

 Karen Jaenke, Ph.D. has served as Chair of the Consciousness & Transformative Studies Masters degree program at National University (formerly John F. Kennedy University) since 2013.
 In 2016, she launched and built the online modality for the Consciousness & Transformative Studies program, giving this cutting-edge program global reach.
 In 2021, she added to this leading-edge curriculum a Coach Training Program certified by the International Coaching Federation.
-Formerly, she served as Director of the Ecotherapy Certificate at JFKU (2011-14) and Dissertation Director at the Institute of Imaginal Studies in Petaluma, CA (2001-2008).
-An Executive Editor of ReVision: Journal of Consciousness and Transformation, she has edited journals and published articles on the topics of Imaginal Psychology, Shamanism and the Wounded West, Earth Dreaming, and Places of Hope, well as numerous articles on dreams and consciousness.
+Formerly, she served as Director of the Ecotherapy Certificate Program at JFKU (2011-14) and Dissertation Director at the Institute of Imaginal Studies in Petaluma, CA (2001-2008).
+An Executive Editor of ReVision: Journal of Consciousness and Transformation, she has edited journals and published articles on the topics of Imaginal Psychology, Shamanism and the Wounded West, Earth Dreaming, and Places of Hope, as well as numerous articles on dreams and consciousness.
 A repeat presenter at the International Association for the Study of Dreams, Society for the Study of Shamanism, and Science and Nonduality conferences, her creative vision synthesizes dreamwork, indigenous ways of knowing, subtle body awareness, living systems theory, and flow states.

 Let me begin with a personal story of how I arrived at adopting living systems theory as a personal practice.
 A number of years ago, while working as director of an Ecotherapy graduate program, I was actively imbibing, as a steady diet, the latest news of ecological devastation.
 This news, now so ubiquitous, continuously cast forth dire statistics, such as: